-Students must complete two written comprehensive exams, or comps, in American Politics, Comparative Politics, Constitutional Studies, International Relations, or Political Theory.
+Students must complete one comprehensive exam, or comp, in American Politics, Comparative Politics, Constitutional Studies, International Relations, or Political Theory.
 Each field sets the format and details of its respective comp.
 Field-specific comprehensive exam descriptions are available on the Graduate Program website.

-Students who receive fewer than 12 transfer credits are required to take a first comprehensive exam no later than January of the second year.
-They must take a second exam no later than September of the third year.
-Students who are able to do so are encouraged to take the second comp one semester earlier than stated above.
+Students who receive fewer than 12 transfer credits are required to take their comprehensive exam no later than May of the second year.
+Students who receive 12-24 transfer credits must take their exam no later than January of the second year.